 - Similar to Stereolithography is Fused Deposition Modeling (also known as FDM).
 FDM, trademarked and marketed by Stratasys, also uses the additive platform build concept.
 Rather than raw liquid or powder, FDM uses thermoplastic materials which are applied through a heated nozzle that places a single thermoplastic bead at a time.
 These beads fuse together and harden as cooled.
 The plastics used in FDM are known for their strength and high heat resistance, making them good for product testing.

 - Perhaps the most similar to regular 2D printing is the concept of 3D Inkjet Printing.
-The only rapid prototyping technique that can print in multiple colors, 3D printing also uses a powder base material, but rather than sintering the powder, an inkjet releases a dot of adhesive mixed with coloring, allowing the layers to be built with colors.
-While the final model is not generally as strong as the other three techniques it is usually cheaper and faster and the colored prints allow for good representation of final concepts.
+The only rapid prototyping technique that can print in multiple colours, 3D printing also uses a powder base material, but rather than sintering the powder, an inkjet releases a dot of adhesive mixed with colouring, allowing the layers to be built with colours.
+While the final model is not generally as strong as the other three techniques it is usually cheaper and faster and the coloured prints allow for a good representation of final concepts.
 Recently 3D printing has been used commercially to create personalized figurines from World of Warcraft and Rock Band avatar characters.

-The primary advantage to additive fabrication is its ability to create almost any shape or geometric feature relatively quickly and inexpensively.
+The primary advantage of additive fabrication is its ability to create almost any shape or geometric feature relatively quickly and inexpensively.
 We generally say that for a small part, you can’t beat the price to complexity ratio.
-However the overall volume within a single build is generally limited for AM and for larger parts we recommend milling.
+However, the overall volume within a single build is generally limited for AM and for larger parts we recommend milling.

 - Even Glasses!

-Milling steel or aluminum is a common option to make durable tooling.
+Milling steel or aluminium is a common option to make durable tooling.
 And stone and wood are common for sculpture and historical restoration projects.

 Where is this all going?